Not a coincidence.

 The Numbers Game

-NRR that masks churn, Rule of 40 that rewards cutting, and quarterly EBITDA that compresses every decision to ninety days.
+NRR that masks churn, a Rule of 40 that rewards cutting, and the expansion-vs-extraction margin frame that lets you tell one from the other.

 -